-Figure D-2 shows the creation of a new user in Oracle Human Resources, which, in turn, causes an entry for that user to be created in Oracle Internet Directory and Sun Java System Directory Server.
+Figure D-2 shows the creation of a new user in Oracle Human Resources, which, in turn, causes an entry for that user to be created in Oracle Internet Directory and Oracle Directory Server Enterprise Edition (previously Sun Java System Directory Server).
 It also shows the process of provisioning the user to access the Oracle Portal application.
 User creation and provisioning occur in the following manner:

-- The Oracle Human Resources administrator creates the user in the Oracle Human Resources database. - Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service, detects the new-user creation. - Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service creates the entry for the user in Oracle Internet Directory. - Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service, creates an entry in the Sun Java System Directory Server. - Because the user entry is available in Oracle Internet Directory, the Oracle Portal administrator can now provision the user to use the services of Oracle Portal.
+- 1. The Oracle Human Resources administrator creates the user in the Oracle Human Resources database. - 2.
+Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service, detects the new-user creation. - 3.
+Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service creates the entry for the user in Oracle Internet Directory. - 4.
+Oracle Directory Integration Platform, through the Oracle Directory Synchronization Service, creates an entry in the Oracle Directory Server Enterprise Edition. - 5.
+Because the user entry is available in Oracle Internet Directory, the Oracle Portal administrator can now provision the user to use the services of Oracle Portal.
 During this task, the Oracle Portal software automatically retrieves the user information from Oracle Internet Directory.